 Buzzsumo is a great digital monitoring platform for you to find what content is popular and who the influencers are within your niche.
 Comparing it to Mention, Buzzsumo excludes social media posts and solely shows content from websites.
 With a free account, you will be able to see the top 10 most shared content (articles, videos, interviews, infographics, etc.) based on the keyword terms you enter.
 Search for your name and you will see how the articles mentioning or quoting you performed across the web in a second.

-Price: free for basic plan, Buzzsumo Pro starts from $99/month
+Price: 10 results for searches with a free account.
+Buzzsumo Pro starts from $79/month

 Tools for Building Your Personal Brand with Appealing Content